top of page

 Will you speak before I am gone? will you prove already too late?”

-In this penultimate section of “Song of Myself” Whitman expresses the idea that a cultivation through self-awareness and openness is required to blend the understandings of the past and present with the yet undefined future; even if that means the reliance on a contradiction.
+In this penultimate section of “Song of Myself” Whitman expresses the idea that a cultivation through self-awareness and openness is required to blend the understandings of the past and present with the yet undefined future, even if that means the reliance on a contradiction.

-As one critic noted “In the first two lines, Whitman symbolized the past and present as wilt plant and book pages that are emptied and fold over.
+As one critic noted “In the first two lines, Whitman symbolized the past and present as wilt plant and book pages that are emptied and folded over.
 The once vital and fulfilling elements of life have emptied and proceed to fill the future.
 Whitman then images the future as ‘sidle of evening’ and ‘door-slab’, which present the tranquility in the merge of presence and future, the ease of the unknown encounters.”

-Whiteman then brings up the famous lines “Do I contradict myself?
-Very well then I contradict myself, (I am large, I contain multitudes.)”
-Although Whitman uses “I” in the poem Song of Myself, he is speaking in the presence of the majority.
 We experience the constant changes, new people, new technology, new ideas, new objects regularly brought us to new experiences, in those, we might find conflicts and discrepancy within ourselves.
-However, opposing to the consistency that society has taught us to be, Whitman says it is okay to contradict the past and the present to welcome the future.
+However, opposing the consistency that society has taught us to be, Whitman says it is okay to contradict the past and the present to welcome the future.

-In his Inc. article "When Contradicting Yourself Actually Leads to Remarkable Personal Growth, Peter Economy suggests individuals give themselves opportunities to reshape their thinking, life, and direction by engaging in contradictions.
+In his Inc. article "When Contradicting Yourself Actually Leads to Remarkable Personal Growth” Peter Economy suggests individuals give themselves opportunities to reshape their thinking, life, and direction by engaging in contradictions.
 Contradicting yourself, according to Economy, leads to solutions and allows you to show progress.

 • How often do you contradict yourself?